YashGupta033/python-sdk-docs2/docs/login/loginoauth.md

     "scope": "orders holdings",
     "token_type": "bearer"
 }
 ```

 > **Note:**
-The access token remains valid until the end of the day (i.e. 12:00), after which it will expire, and a new access token has to be generated.
+The access token remains valid until the end of the day (i.e. 12 AM), after which it will expire, and a new access token has to be generated.

-## **3. Get the Client Id**
+### **3. Get the Client Id**
 After sucessfully generating access token, we can get client id with the help of `trading_info` API

 ```python